 Linguistic Screening (or Product Name Testing) of your English Product Name should not be the process by which you’ll want to evaluate your Product Names in China.
-Rather, Chinese names benefit more from a phono-semantic matching process by which the sounds and/or meaning of the name are matched to fit the English name and brand.
+Rather, Chinese product names benefit more from a phono-semantic matching process by which the sounds and/or meaning of the name are matched to fit the English name and brand.
 Don’t let your efforts and budget be futile.

 Evaluating English Product Names in China